Procedures for determining breaches of the APS Code of Conduct and the imposition of sanctions

 - This clause applies if a current APS employee in the Commission seeks to move to another APS agency after they have been formally notified that they are suspected of breaching the Code but before the matter has been resolved.

-- In this circumstance, any move between APS agencies will generally be deferred, under subsections 42A(1) and 46(5) of the Directions, until after a decision has been made about whether or not the employee has breached the Code, or it is decided that such a determination is not necessary.
+- In this circumstance, unless the Commissioner and the new Agency Head (or delegate) agree otherwise, any move between APS agencies will be deferred, under subsections 42A(1) and 46(5) of the Directions, until after a decision has been made about whether or not the employee has breached the Code, or it is decided that such a determination is not necessary.

 APS Commissioner